bbbradsmith/hatariB/DEVELOP.md

 Other targets:
 * `make clean` - removes the build and all temporary files to start fresh.
 * `make full` - cleans and rebuilds both the static libraries and hatariB.
-* `make sdlreconfig` - for testing SDL2 configuration changes: cleans and rebuilds SDL2, then incrementally builds hatariB.
 * `make zlib` - shorthand for `make -f makefile.zlib`
-* `make sdl` - shorthand for `make -f makefile.sdl`

-By default SDL ant hatariB are built with the `-j` option to multithread the build process.
+By default hatariB is built with the `-j` option to multithread the build process.
 You can disable this by adding `MULTITHREAD=` to the command line.
 This may be needed if the system runs out of memory, or otherwise can't handle the threading.

 By default `-Wall -Werror` is used, but if spurious warnings are blocking compliation this can be disabled with `WERROR=` on the command line.